gaborbsd/sdmp25/README.txt

-This is a sample file.
+This is a readme file.
 Let's update it.

+Some new content.

+Some more new content....